-During the first season, the principal actors were paid $22,500 per episode.
-During the second season, Jennifer Aniston and David Schwimmer's pay was raised to $40,000 per episode.
+During the first season, the principal actors and actresses were paid twenty-two thousand five hundred dollars per episode.
+During the second season, Jennifer Aniston and David Schwimmer's pay was raised to forty thousand dollars per episode.
 For the third season and onward, the cast decided to conduct all salary negotiations in unison to ensure equal pay, an unusual practice at the time.
-By the final two seasons, the principal actors made $1 million per episode.
-Lisa Kudrow, who according to an Entertainment Weekly profile was "the group leader", stated, "The six of us are far stronger than just one person."
+By the final two seasons, the principal actors and actresses made one million dollars per episode.

-Giovanni Ribisi plays Phoebe's brother, Frank Jr., in later episodes.
+Giovanni Ribisi played Phoebe's (Lisa Kudrow ) brother, Frank, Jr., in later episodes.
 He also had a small role in an earlier season, as a boy who accidentally throws a condom into Phoebe's guitar case instead of a coin.

-The original idea for the show was going to focus on four characters, with Phoebe and Chandler in supporting roles.
-In the early stages the creators toyed with the idea of Chandler being gay, but they changed their minds when they met Matthew Perry.
-They did, however, insert many jokes about Chandler having gay mannerisms (not knowing about sports, loving show tunes, etc.).
+The original idea for the show was going to focus on four characters, with Phoebe (Lisa Kudrow) and Chandler (Matthew Perry) in supporting roles.
+In the early stages, the creators toyed with the idea of Chandler being gay, but they changed their minds when they met Matthew Perry.
+They did, however, insert many jokes about Chandler having gay mannerisms (not knowing about sports, loving show tunes, et cetera).

-The refrigerators in Monica's and Joey's apartments actually worked.
+The refrigerators in Monica's (Courteney Cox's) and Joey's (Matt LeBlanc's) apartments actually worked.
 Monica's was filled with water and other drinks for the cast and crew.
 Joey's was usually virtually empty, unless the inside of the fridge was going to be seen in a specific scene.

-Thirty-second commercial spots to take place in the final episode sold in the UK for £1.2 million (approx $1.8 million), the most expensive commercial slots of any TV program in the UK, with the exception of sports.
+Thirty-second commercial spots to take place in the final episode sold in the UK for 1.2 million pounds (approximately 1.5 million dollars), the most expensive commercial slots of any television program in the UK, with the exception of sports.